This article provides a beginner’s guide to ebooks and how to get started with self-publishing them.

 5. Creating an ebook

 If you have written a book and would like to distribute it in major stores, you’ll have to create an ebook.
-There are several ways of doing it: you can convert a book yourself in the cloud, on your laptop using an ebook editor, or hire somebody to do the conversion.
+There are several ways of doing it: you can convert a book yourself in the cloud, on your laptop using a book editor, or hire somebody to do the conversion.

 If you write and edit your book in Word (or another document processor), you’ll have to prepare the manuscript for ebook conversion.
 This is true if you entrust a professional, but is increasingly so if you decide to convert your ebook yourself.
 See here for the costs to publish a book.
 Microsoft Word and Google Docs, however, use an entirely different system of styling and formatting a book than ebook editors: if the two system clashes, it can result in pain, sweat and long hours of troubleshooting.